If you are both safety conscious and environmentally conscious you will want to shred private files and then recycle them.

 If you put paper shreds in a recycle bin, they will most likely end up in a landfill.
 Everything placed in recycle bins is sifted through and separated out into plastics, papers, metals, and items that can’t be recycled—including paper shreds.

 Materials roll along large belts and paper shreds easily fall off into piles of non-recyclable items.
-While some recycling facilities accept paper shreds if they are properly bagged, not all of them do, and if they are not properly bagged they are picked off by workers looking for non recyclables.
+Some, but not all, recycling facilities accept paper shreds.
+However, if they are not properly bagged they are picked off by workers looking for non recyclables.

 How Can I Recycle Shredded Paper?